influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/v1/auth/_index.md

 [InfluxDB 1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).

 InfluxDB 2.0 {{% cloud-token-auth %}}
-The [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/) allows clients to authenticate with InfluxDB 2.0 using the InfluxDB 1.x convention of username and password.
+The [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/) lets clients authenticate with InfluxDB 2.0 using the InfluxDB 1.x convention of username and password.

 {{% note %}}
 1.x-compatible authorizations are separate from the credentials used to log